 Because it's not clear what causes irritable bowel syndrome, treatment focuses on the relief of symptoms so that you can live as normally as possible.

 - Antibiotics.
-It's unclear what role, if any, antibiotics might play in treating IBS.
 Some people whose symptoms are due to an overgrowth of bacteria in their intestines may benefit from antibiotic treatment.
-But more research is needed.
+Some people with symptoms of diarrhea have benefited from rifaximin (Xifaxan), but more research is needed.

 - Counseling.
-If antidepressant medications don't work, you may have better results from counseling if stress tends to worsen your symptoms.
+You may benefit from counseling if you have depression or if stress tends to worsen your symptoms.

 Medication specifically for IBS

 Two medications are currently approved for specific cases of IBS:

 Alosetron (Lotronex).
 Alosetron is designed to relax the colon and slow the movement of waste through the lower bowel.
 The Food and Drug Administration (FDA) removed it from the market for a time, but has since allowed alosetron to be sold again.

 However, alosetron can be prescribed only by doctors enrolled in a special program and is intended for severe cases of diarrhea-predominant IBS in women who haven't responded to other treatments.
 Alosetron is not approved for use by men.
 It has been linked to rare but important side effects, so it should only be considered when other treatments are not successful.